Breaking the Curse of Dimensionality with Convex Neural Networks: Generalization bounds

 \item[--] \emph{Sample complexity}: Note that the generalization bounds above may be used to obtain sample complexity results such as $d \varepsilon^{-2}$ for affine functions, $( \varepsilon k^{-1} d^{-1/2} )^{-2\alpha-2}$ for projection pursuit, and $ ( \varepsilon k^{-1} d^{-1/2} ) ^{ -s-1-2\alpha} $ for the generalized version (up to logarithmic terms).

 \item[--] \emph{Relationship to existing work}: \citet[Theorem 1.1]{maiorov2006approximation} derives similar results for neural networks with sigmoidal activation functions (that tend to one at infinity) and the square loss only, and for a level of smoothness of the target function which grows with dimension (in this case, once can get easily rates of $n^{-1/2}$).
-Our result holds for problems where only bounded first-order derivatives are assumed. \EIT
+Our result holds for problems where only bounded first-order derivatives are assumed, but by using Prop.~\ref{prop:finites-sphere}, we would get similar rate by ensuring the target function belongs to $\F_2$ and hence to $\F_1$.